Being a journalist is interesting, especially when online media is increasingly stretched in the entertainment world today.

 1. How do you choose the right journalism specialisation?

-The first thing that needs to be done is to do your own research on all specialisations.
-If you already know everything, then try to summarise which one looks more interesting to you.
+First, do your own research on all specialisations.
+Summarise them and identify which one is more appealing to you.
 That way, you will know which specialisation best suits your interests and talents.

 2. What is the cost of living abroad?

-Students who want to study Journalism abroad do indeed need to know the range of living costs and accommodation costs.
-This is important so that you and your parents can measure the amount of money that must be prepared until graduation.
+Knowing the range of living costs and accommodation costs is important so that you and your parents can measure the amount of money that must be prepared until graduation.

 The cost of living while studying abroad varies.
-This depends on the destination country and your lifestyle level.
-You can find this out by reading guide articles in various countries.
+This depends on the host country and your lifestyle.
+Find out more details from our guide articles of various countries.

 3. How to choose a country to study abroad?

-The choice of the destination country to study abroad is usually done after you have determined the university you wish to go to.
+Choosing the destination country is usually done after you've determined the university you wish to go to.
 Make sure the university offers the specialisation of the course you are interested in.